A new photographic exhibition marking 30 years of change since the IRA bombing

 Charting the city’s transformation since the bombing IRA, and inspired by Euan’s popular Flashback Fridays, the exhibition will juxtapose rare archival images of Manchester with contemporary photographs of the same locations years later.

 While some views chart the immediate impact of the bomb and the city’s recovery, other shots reveal the ripple effects of the city’s regeneration, galvanised by this key event.
-The result is a striking visual narrative of resilience, regeneration and architectural evolution.
+There's also a glimpse ahead with visualisations of what might come next, from our friends at Our Studio.

 The free exhibition will be open to the public at Material Source for the month of June.